 Americans are rightfully proud of our God-given freedoms.
-However, many of these freedoms are jeopardized by a criminal justice system that makes us all less safe, costs us all too much, and sacrifices our human dignity at the altar of the government.
-Thomas Jefferson once said: “a criminal justice system that is secret and government-dictated invites abuse and even tyranny,” Unfortunately, that is what we have today.
-Our system concentrates overwhelming power in the hands of government lawyers and bureaucrats who often are more focused on notching up wins than finding a just result.
+However, many of these freedoms are jeopardized by a criminal justice system that makes us all less safe, costs too much, and sacrifices human dignity at the altar of the government.
+Thomas Jefferson once said: “a criminal justice system that is secret and government-dictated invites abuse and even tyranny.”
+And unfortunately, this is the state of our criminal justice system today.
+Our system concentrates overwhelming power in the hands of government lawyers and bureaucrats who often are more focused on putting people in jail than finding a just result.
 The American Conservative Union Foundation is working to rebalance our system to ensure that our neighborhoods are safe while maximizing our liberty.

 Dignity for Incarcerated Women

 Since the implementation of mandatory minimums in the 1970s, harsh sentences for nonviolent drug offenses have skyrocketed and are often more severe than sentences for violent crimes.
 In recent years, the number of men being incarcerated has declined while the number of women behind bars continues to increase.
 As a result, America now incarcerates eight times as many women as it did in 1980, and since then, the number of women in prison has increased by more than 700%.
 This means that the United States is home to around 30% of the world’s incarcerated women.
 Even though women are the fastest growing population in our justice system, they are often left out of the conversations surrounding criminal justice reform.